sotormd/nixos/docs/laptop-setup.md

 6. Before switching to the new configuration, disable some modules that need further setup.

-    1. Secure boot is not set up, so ensure `features.secureboot.enabled` is set to `false` in the variables.
+    1. Secure boot is not set up, so ensure `features.secureboot.enable` is set to `false` in the variables.

-    2. Impermanence is not set up, so ensure `features.impermanence.enabled` is set to `false` in the variables.
+    2. Impermanence is not set up, so ensure `features.impermanence.enable` is set to `false` in the variables.

     ```
     $ nixos edit vars